 Pre- Madison’s Indie Arcade

 In prep for Indie Arcade, we worried that rounds might last super long if we got a group of defense-favoring players.
 That’s not necessarily a problem if everyone is playing and having fun but could be annoying for those who were eliminated early in a round.
-So we instituted “crunch” — lava (well, an orange rectangle (though if we’re really being picky well then ceci n’est pas une lava or something like that I suppose)) which would slowly fill the level starting about 40 seconds after the first player died.
+So we instituted “crunch” — lava (well, an orange rectangle…) which would slowly fill the level starting about 40 seconds after the first player died.

 Made a multiplayer tutorial.

 Tested the multiplayer tutorial.
-As an overall thing it definitely didn’t work but, later when I watched the gameplay footage, I was pleasantly surprised with a couple bits of it — mainly concerning the order that people figured things out.
-So not a success overall but I like to think a useful signpost.
+As an overall thing it definitely didn’t work — I tried explaining way-too-much all at once.
+But, later when I watched the gameplay footage, I was pleasantly surprised with a couple bits of it — mainly concerning the order that people figured things out.
+So the multiplayer tutorial was not a success overall but I like to think it served as a useful signpost.

 One thing that caught me by surprise was how much trouble we ran into on the menus.
 Multiple people would try navigating in the exact same moment which inevitably led to every person’s attempt failing.
 It initially surprised me that Indie Arcade was the first time that we encountered this but I think it was also the first time where a lot of the playgroups included people who didn’t know each other.
 That is, our earlier playtests before Indie Arcade were usually with groups where there was already a sort of preselected “leader” — for example, if one of us devs was playing, then the group would expect us to take over menu control.
 In other instances, very often the playtesters would be a group of friends who presumably had some already-formed expectation about which of them would be taking menu control.